T800G/Clipboard-Logger/README.md

 # Clipboard-Logger
-Automatically save clipboard to file
+Automatically save clipboard contents to text file.

+Run program to start logging, close it to stop.

+Requires .NET Framework 4